fadlyzaki/learning-progress-architect/docs/current_implementation.md

 ## Workflow Generation Logic

-The onboarding flow terminates in `runWorkflow()`.
+The onboarding flow terminates in `runWorkflow()`, which now orchestrates planning, search hydration, and transactional persistence.

 ### Input Path

 1. User completes four-step onboarding
 2. Client posts workflow payload to `/api/agent/workflow`
 3. Server sanitizes resource mode and resource list
-4. `runWorkflow()` persists a new goal and generates tasks
+4. `runWorkflow()` calls `generateWorkflowPlan()` to produce hydrated tasks
+5. the server persists the goal, tasks, events, resources, links, and notes inside one transaction

-### Syllabus Generation
+### Planning Stage

-`generateSyllabus()` always returns exactly three study items.
+`planSyllabusTasks()` always returns exactly three planned study items.

 Two modes exist:

-- Gemini-backed generation when `GEMINI_API_KEY` is available and the API succeeds
+- Gemini-backed planning when `GEMINI_API_KEY` is available and the API succeeds
-- deterministic fallback generation otherwise
+- deterministic fallback planning otherwise through `buildFallbackPlan()`

+Each planned task includes:

+- `title`
+- `description`
+- `searchQuery`

-The fallback is important because it means the app is operable without AI access.
+The fallback is important because it means the app is operable without AI access and still produces predictable search queries for downstream hydration.

+### Search Hydration

+`generateWorkflowPlan()` enriches each planned task by calling `searchLearningResources()` in parallel.

+Search behavior:

+- uses Gemini `googleSearch` grounding when `GEMINI_API_KEY` is present
+- normalizes grounded web results into `SearchLink` objects with title, URL, and hostname source
+- filters duplicate URLs and homepage-root links
+- limits each task to at most three suggested references
+- treats search as best-effort; failures return an empty reference list for that task

 ### Event Generation